andrew/ultimate-awesome/README.md

 - [awesome-antsreview](https://github.com/naszam/awesome-antsreview) - :dark_sunglasses: A collection of papers, articles, tools, videos related to AntsReview and Ant :ant:.
 - [awesome-localz](https://github.com/nathanmalishev/awesome-localz) - A curated list of awesome documentation, resources, projects, and more used by Localz.
 - [awesome-aws-cert](https://github.com/NaurisSadovskis/awesome-aws-cert) - Resources for preparation to pass AWS certifications. .
+- [awesome-founder-reads](https://github.com/nestornotes/awesome-founder-reads) - A curated list of the best newsletters, podcasts, and resources for founders, indie hackers, and product builders.
+- [awesome-software-engineer-newsletters](https://github.com/nestornotes/awesome-software-engineer-newsletters) - A curated list of the best newsletters, podcasts, and YouTube channels for software engineers to stay current without burning out.
 - [Software-Index](https://github.com/NexusWasLost/Software-Index) - A curated list of awesome free software that I personally love.
 - [awesome-ai](https://github.com/nguyenyou/awesome-ai) - 🎉 A curated list of awesome things related to AI.
 - [Awesome-ML-Model-Governance](https://github.com/nholuongut/Awesome-ML-Model-Governance) - Model Governance, Ethics, Responsible AI.